google/xr-objects/README.md

 # XR-Objects: Augmented Interaction for Analog Objects

-XR-Objects is an implementation of Augmented Object Intelligence (AOI) as described in our paper:
+XR-Objects is an implementation of Augmented Object Intelligence (AOI) as described in our [ACM UIST'24](https://uist.acm.org/2024/) paper:

-MD Dogan, EJ Gonzalez, A Colaco, K Ahuja, R Du, J Lee, M Gonzalez-Franco*, D Kim* (2024) "Augmented Object Intelligence: Making the Analog World Interactable with XR-Objects"
+<sub>Mustafa Doga Dogan, Eric J. Gonzalez, Karan Ahuja, Ruofei Du, Andrea Colaço, Johnny Lee, Mar Gonzalez-Franco, and David Kim.
+2024.
+Augmented Object Intelligence with XR-Objects.
+In The 37th Annual ACM Symposium on User Interface Software and Technology (UIST ’24), October 13–16, 2024, Pittsburgh, PA, USA.
+ACM, New York, NY, USA, 15 pages. https://doi.org/10.
+1145/3654777.3676379 </sub>

 This repository contains the Unity project files for the XR-Objects project, which includes an implementation for automatically generating and anchoring actionable context menus for real-world objects in mixed reality (XR), i.e., specifically augmented reality (AR) interactions.